By Leah Martindale, Third Year, Film

 We’ve had ‘Dalek’ where Rose resurrects the last one in an alien hoarder’s basement, ‘Daleks in Manhattan’ when only one Dalek was said to have survived, and in ‘Victory of the Daleks’ there were the last five surviving?
 At least this episode attempted to explain away its inconsistency, by the Dalek having a ‘Last Centurion’ style story arc.

 A Dalek in a hijacked archaeologist’s body building a Dalek casing seemed to pass the majority of viewers’ improbability detectors by, but not this nerd.
-Even with the equipment she stole from the sweet, gay security guard, the time allotted in a random man’s shed surely didn’t equate to long enough to build a fully functioning suit makes no sense to me.
+Even with the equipment she stole from the sweet, gay security guard, the time allotted in a random man’s shed surely didn’t equate to long enough to build a fully functioning suit.

 Facebook / Doctor Who / BBC